SooyeonJeung/Calorie_Counter_App/README.md

 ***(Used tools: TTY-Prmopt(ruby gem), Boolean)***

 ### **Error Handling:**
-The app has error handling functions, which includes error messages to the user.
+The app has error handling functions, which include error messages to the user.
 For example, when the user is unable to provide the correct entry, the system will prompt them to re-enter valid data.

 In this application, below measures has been taken to anticipate the errors and minimize the user impact.
 - begin/rerscue
 - when/else